 The topic of cohabitation before marriage can be a sensitive one.
 But, every couple must decide for themselves the best way to move their relationship forward.

 Unsure if you want to live with your partner before marriage?
-Let’s weigh the pros and cons:
+Here are the pros and cons:

 Pro: You learn more about your partner before making a marriage commitment.